 13 Amazing Responses to Stupid Sales Calls Objections

 Sales people get a bad rap just for doing their jobs.
-Our economy is built on sales, and yet decision makers respond to sales people like they’re scum.
-How rude is that?
-The following are 13 stupid excuses decision makers give to blow off sales calls.
+Our economy is built on sales, and yet decision makers continually try to blow you off.
+Their objections can be rude and insulting, but there's almost always a great way to turn it around!

 1. “I’m not interested.”

 You don’t even know what there is to be or to not be interested in!
 What kind of a person obnoxiously lies to your face like that?